A guide to the major sports events of 2019

 Skating for speedLearn about speed skates and why they are different to normal skates.

-With Tokyo 2020 now just a year and a half away, many major competitions in summer sports this year also serve as Olympic qualification events as athletes and teams start to focus on the Games.
+With Tokyo 2020 now just a year away, many major competitions in summer sports this year also serve as Olympic qualification events as athletes and teams start to focus on the Games.

-The action begins as early as 8 January, when the last 2018 world championship takes place in street skateboarding.
+The action began as early as 8 January, when the last 2018 world championship took place in street skateboarding.